danieldunderfelt/frontend-kit/README.md

 ============
 A template for quickly getting started with front-end projects.

 Clone this repo, make adjustments if necessary, and code.
+Remove example files.
 Here's some things you should take a look at before starting:

 package.json